eclipse-archived/codewind-docs/docs/_blog/2019-10-30-a-technical-autopsy-of-a-containerized-node-js-dependency-insights-microservice-application.md

 author_url: https://www.linkedin.com/in/nik-canvin-110326/
 author: Nik Canvin
 blog_description: "This blog focuses on the code to implement a cloud-native serverless Node.js microservice developed using Eclispe Codewind."
-permalink: a-technical-autopsy-of-a-containerized-node-js-dependency-insights-microservice-application
+permalink: a-technical-autopsy-of-a-containerized-node-js-dependency-insights-microservice-application.html
 duration: 5 minutes
 tags: [Nodejs, Cloud Computing, Microservices, Software Development, Licensing]

 ---
 This blog focuses on the code to implement a cloud-native serverless Node.js microservice developed using Eclispe Codewind.

-Note: To see a quick overview and demonstration of the running microservice from an end users point of view, you may like this [previous blog](/codewind/a-new-microservice-to-provide-node-js-sub-dependency-license-insights).
+Note: To see a quick overview and demonstration of the running microservice from an end users point of view, you may like this [previous blog](/codewind/a-new-microservice-to-provide-node-js-sub-dependency-license-insights.html).

 An overview of flow and microservice files: